korcsmarosgroup/HMIpipeline/one-click-version/readme.md

 All your input files must be in the folder "user_input".
 Inside the file `USER_stepbystep_mode.sh` you will find various variables to complete in order to run the script.

-- `step=`
+#### `step=`
+- *Options:* "DDI", "DMI", "structural_filtering", "tiedie_input", "tiedie"
--- complete according to the step that you want to perform.
+- complete according to the step that you want to perform.
--- Options: "DDI", "DMI", "structural_filtering", "tiedie_input", "tiedie"
--- find above the description for each option
+- find above the description for each option

-- `id_format=`
+#### `id_format=`
+- *Options:* "genename" or "uniprot"
--- your gene or protein identification have to be in Uniprot ID or Gene Symbol/Name format.
+- your gene or protein identification have to be in Uniprot ID or Gene Symbol/Name format.
 Complete according with your data.
--- Options: "genename" or "uniprot"

-- `Input variables`
+#### `Input variables`
--- You will complete this variables according to the step you are performing.
+- You will complete this variables according to the step you are performing.
 The options and descriptions are detailed in the steps above.
--- Variables: input_file1, col_id1, col_pf1, input_file2, col_id2 and col_pf2
+- Variables: input_file1, col_id1, col_pf1, input_file2, col_id2 and col_pf2

-The information about each step is found above:
+The information about each step is found below:

 ### 1 Domain-domain interactions (DDI)